shawngraham/cdh2020/content/en/tutorials/APIs.md

 # This creates a dictionary called 'params' and sets values for the API's mandatory parameters
 params = {
-    'proxtext': 'archeology' # Search for this keyword }
+    'proxtext': '' # Put the search keyword between the '' marks }

 # This adds a value for 'encoding' to our dictionary